fstromback/mymake/README.md

   `variable=value` or `variable<=value` or `variable=>value`.
 The first form replaces the environment variable `variable` with `value`, the second form prepends `value` to `variable` using the system's separator (`:` on unix and `;` on windows), the third form appends `value` to `variable`.
 The second and third forms are convenient when working with `PATH` for example.
+- `explicitTargets`: In projects: ignore any potential targets that do not have their own `.mymake`-file.

 ## Variables in strings